jobjab-dev/ZipherLaunch/docs/user-flow.md

 # 📖 User Flow Guide

-This guide walks you through the complete lifecycle of using **CipherLaunch**, from setting up your wallet to participating in a confidential auction.
+This guide walks you through the complete lifecycle of using **ZipherLaunch**, from setting up your wallet to participating in a confidential auction.

 ---